 The Pass Cafe offers a delicious range of breakfast and lunch options right beside one of Byron Bay’s best surf beaches, with picnic tables for eating outside.

 Enjoy spectacular coastal views along the Cape Byron walking track that takes you on a hike through rainforest, beach, grassland and clifftops to the lighthouse.

 The heritage-listed Assistant Lighthouse Keepers' Cottages at Byron Bay feature stunning coastal views.
 They’re a great choice for a weekend getaway or longer holiday.

 Take a day trip through the Byron hinterland for a refreshing change from the bustle of the coast.
 A visit to Nightcap National Park is a must, where keen bushwalkers can tackle Minyon Falls walking track to explore World Heritage-listed rainforest, pristine creeks and spectacular waterfalls.
 If you'd prefer to take it easy, head to Minyon Falls lookout and enjoy the beautiful views as you watch the cascades flow into a deep palm-shaded gorge.
 As night falls, make your way to Rummery Park campground and listen out for kookaburras as you cook up a well-earned barbecue feast to round off the day's adventures.

 Popular with visitors to the Byron Bay area, Minyon Falls walking track leads through rainforest to a scenic waterfall in Nightcap National Park, in northern NSW.

 Minyon Falls lookout offers stunning views of the waterfall and rainforest.
-With easy parking, picnic spots and barbecue facilities, it's a great day trip location for people visiting Byron Bay.
+With easy parking and picnic spots, it's a great day trip location for people visiting Byron Bay.